JackFWard/Simpson-et-al.-aegerine-code/README.md

 This repository contains the code used to analyse the GEOROC clinopyroxene compilation.

 To run these codes, you must install all packages and set your working directory appropriately.
-Feel free to contact me (Jack Ward) at jack.ward1@uqconnect.edu.au if you have any questions!
 I have included basic descriptions of the codes below.

 01_Simpson_GEOROC_Clinopyroxene_Formatting_Code:
   - This first script formats and filters the GEOROC file "2023-06-SGFTN_Clinopyroxenes_Simpson.csv"